Agathokakological Nincompoop Monk

 Gregory: I’m not sure I follow.

-Dr. Ist: The interim mayhem resulting from, as you mentioned, the attempted subjugation of the force wasn’t the final destination for those organizations, was it?
+Dr. Ist: That wasn’t the final destination for those organizations, was it?

 Dr. Ist: Exactly.